 - If the marriage lasted five years or less, the length of alimony can be no greater than half of the length of the marriage.

-- If the marriage lasted over five years but less than ten years, the length of alimony can be no greater than 60 percent of the length of the marriage.
+- For marriages lasting over five years but less than ten years, the length of alimony can be no greater than 60 percent of the length of the marriage.

 - If the marriage lasted over ten years but less than fifteen years, the length of alimony can be no greater than 70 percent of the length of the marriage.

-- If the marriage lasted over fifteen years but less than twenty years, the length of alimony can be no greater than 80 percent of the length of the marriage.
+- For marriages lasting over fifteen years but less than twenty years, the length of alimony can be no greater than 80 percent of the length of the marriage.

 - If the marriage lasted over twenty years, there is no limit to the length of alimony.

-Rehabilitative alimony: Rehabilitative alimony refers to the payment to a spouse who is responsible for becoming self-supporting by a certain date, through getting a job, completing a program of education, or receiving a monetary settlement from the spouse.
+Rehabilitative alimony refers to the payment to a spouse who is responsible for becoming self-supporting by a certain date.
+The spouse can become self-supporting by getting a job, completing a program of education, or receiving a monetary settlement from the spouse.

 The distribution of property is now determined only after alimony has been decided.
-As per Section 34, property is to be distributed based on how long the marriage lasted, how each spouse behaved during the marriage, the ages, overall health, careers, amount and type of income, skills, ability to achieve employment, assets, debts, requirements of each party, and the amount and length of alimony.
+As per the relevant statute, property is to be distributed based on how long the marriage lasted, how each spouse behaved during the marriage, the ages, overall health, careers, amount and type of income, skills, ability to achieve employment, assets, debts, requirements of each party, and the amount and length of alimony.

 The divorce process is a time of uncertainly, ambiguity, and financial and emotional stress.
 The Alimony Reform Act of 2011 creates clarity and transparency in an otherwise murky situation.
 Instead of confrontation and volatility, the former spouses can enjoy a situation of agreement and calm.